 Journal of Applied Biology & Biotechnology follows the COPE Best Practice guidelines and this statement is based on the guidelines and standards developed by the Committee on Publication Ethics (COPE).
-This statement should be read in conjunction with the Journal Policies.
+The journal adheres to the COPE Code of Conduct and the Best Practice Guidelines.
+The publication ethics statement should be read in conjunction with the Journal Policies.

 Redundant or duplicate submission/publication